 - Only one bass in possession may be 15 inches or longer.

-Catch-and-Return Bass Fishing Areas
+Catch-and-Release Bass Fishing Areas

-- Monocacy River— From the Potomac River upstream to Buckeystown Dam.
+- Monocacy River—from the Potomac River upstream to Buckeystown Dam.

-- North Branch Potomac River— From the spillway in Cumberland upstream approximately 25 miles to U.S. Route 220 Bridge at Keyser, West Virginia.
+- North Branch Potomac River—from the spillway in Cumberland upstream approximately 25 miles to US Route 220 Bridge at Keyser, West Virginia.

-- You may not possess Largemouth or Smallmouth Bass in these areas.
+- You may not possess largemouth or smallmouth bass in these areas.

-- You must immediately release any Largemouth or Smallmouth Bass into the water where it was caught.
+- You must immediately release any largemouth or smallmouth bass into the water where it was caught.

-Black Bass Tournament Permits
+Largemouth and Smallmouth Bass Tournament Permits

 A black bass tournament permit is required if all of the following conditions apply: